We take our oceans seriously

 The Marine Conservation Society’s Pocket Good Fish Guide puts YOU in control.You can safeguard the future of our fisheries and other marine wildlife by only choosing fish from sustainable sources.The Pocket Good Fish Guide tells you which fish are the best sustainable choices, which fish you should avoid completely, and the fish you can eat just occasionally to limit pressure on their stocks.

 Marine Stewardship Council

-Hanbury’s cod and haddock are now certified by the Marine Stewardship Council Chain of Custody standard for seafood traceability which means that our fish can be traced back to a fishery that meets the MSC environmental standard for sustainable fishing.
+Hanbury’s cod, haddock, whitebait and Royal Greenland cold water prawns are now certified by the Marine Stewardship Council Chain of Custody standard for seafood traceability which means that our fish can be traced back to a fishery that meets the MSC environmental standard for sustainable fishing.

 This ensures that all the companies involved in getting the fish from its source to your plate have been certified.
 To get this certification businesses must be audited to show that they have effective traceability, storage and record-keeping systems.

 As well as ensuring the fish that you eat is from a sustainable source, the Chain of Custody also helps to keep illegally caught fish out of the seafood supply chain.